 03 of 07

-In glass terms, a frog is an element, usually round, with multiple holes that holds flowers in place in a vase or console bowl (see above).
+In glass terms, a frog is an element, usually round, with multiple holes that hold flowers in place in a vase or console bowl (see above).
 They range from small clear glass pieces to flatter versions fitted to a specific vase or bowl.
 Some of the most decorative, and expensive, flower frogs were made in figural shapes such as nudes or birds.
-With these the flowers are cut short, and arranged so that the glass centerpiece is still visible when the arrangement is done.
+With these, the flowers are cut short and arranged so that the glass centerpiece is still visible when the arrangement is done.

 04 of 07

-Nappies are many times round, but can be leaf- or heart-shaped as well, and formed of many different types of glass and ceramic materials.
+Nappies are many times round but can be a leaf- or heart-shaped as well, and formed of many different types of glass and ceramic materials.
 The term is likely derived from the obsolete word “nap” which referenced a drinking cup or bowl in Middle English.Continue to 5 of 7 below.

 05 of 07